Last Update: 3/25/20

 These residential purchase and sale contract forms, once signed by the parties, becomes the document that governs their transaction.

 The contract, for instance, outlines what happens in the event of default by either the seller or the buyer (this is a term that can and should be negotiated between the parties — which is one more reason why it is so important to have a Florida real estate lawyer review your documents for you when you are buying or selling a house or condo here).

 There’s not just one contract form used in Florida; there are several “standard” Florida real estate contracts which buyers and sellers can use.
 However, in the tri-county area of Broward County, Miami-Dade County, and Palm Beach County, most sellers and buyers use a form which was drafted and approved in a joint effort between the State Bar of Florida and the Florida Realtors (TM) association.

 Is a “Default” Defined in the Sales Contract?

 How and when a seller defaults on a residential real estate contract is spelled out in the contract itself.
 Pursuant to the language of the Florida Bar – Florida Realtors (TM) form ASIS-3 agreement, default is defined in paragraph fifteen (15) for both the buyer and the seller.

 Reading that paragraph you will find the following description of what happens when the Seller is in default of the contract:

-(b) SELLER DEFAULT: If for any reason other than failure of Seller to make Seller’s title marketable after reasonable diligent effort, Seller fails, neglects or refuses to perform Seller’s obligations under this Contract, Buyer may elect to receive return of Buyer’s Deposit without thereby waiving any action for damages resulting from Seller’s breach, and, pursuant to Paragraph 16, may seek to recover such damages or seek specific performance.
+(b) SELLER DEFAULT: If for any reason other than the failure of Seller to make Seller’s title marketable after reasonable diligent effort, Seller fails, neglects or refuses to perform Seller’s obligations under this Contract, Buyer may elect to receive a return of Buyer’s Deposit without thereby waiving any action for damages resulting from Seller’s breach, and, pursuant to Paragraph 16, may seek to recover such damages or seek specific performance.
 This Paragraph 15 shall survive Closing or termination of this Contract.